Articles / Most Bottlenecks Are Decision Stalls

 Find the exact moment the work slows down

-A quote is drafted, but it is not sent.
-It sits for two days while everyone is "busy."
-That is a bottleneck, and it is usually a decision stall.
+A quote gets drafted, but it never gets sent.
+It sits for two days while everyone is supposedly "busy."
+That is a bottleneck, and more often than not, it is a decision stall.

 The pattern to look for

-When people say "we have a bottleneck," they usually mean work keeps piling up in one spot.
+When people say, "we have a bottleneck," they usually mean work keeps piling up in one spot.
 Everyone waits.
-Then it explodes.
+Then the delay starts spreading into everything around it.

-Most of the time the bottleneck is not a machine or a tool.
-It is a decision that nobody is making.
+Most of the time, the bottleneck is not a machine problem or a tool problem.
+It is a decision nobody is clearly making.

 Three quick signs it is a decision stall